Program Directory by City

 San Juan Diego Community Services Center

-Provides basic needs assistance with food, clothing, temporary shelter through motel vouchers; transportation, information and referral services; specialized housing stabilization program, including move-in assistance and utilities subsidies for low-income households; CalFresh application site center; and special events throughout the year.
+Provides: basic needs assistance with food, clothing, motel vouchers; transportation, information and referral services; rental assistance and utilities subsidies; MediCal and CalFresh application site center; special events throughout the year; and nutrition education workshop.

 4171 North Tyler Avenue, El Monte, CA 91731